lgatto/rbioc-proteomics/rbioc-proteomics.md

 undergone since their creation (see examples below).

-The `readMSData` will parse the raw data, extract the MS2 spectra (by default) and construct an MS experiment file.
+The `readMSData` will parse the raw data, extract the MS2 spectra (by default) and construct an MS experiment object of class `MSnExp`.

 (Note that while `readMSData` supports MS1 data, this is currently not convenient as all the data is read into memory.)